Confidence: A feeling of self-assurance arising from an appreciation of one's own abilities or qualities.

 Where does confidence come from?
 Are we born with it or is it something we can develop over time with knowledge and experience?
 Why is it so hard to gain and so easy to lose?

-Those who suffer a lack of confidence, usually have ample of another emotion FEAR - fear of judgement, fear of rejection, fear of the unknown, fear of failure.
-If you try and fail, you may be judged as not worthy.
+Those who suffer a lack of confidence, usually have ample of another emotion - FEAR - fear of judgement, fear of rejection, fear of the unknown, fear of failure.
+If you try and fail, you may be judged harshly, so it’s best not to try too hard.

-The irony is confidence does not necessarily relate to intelligence or ability.
-There are plenty of people who have ample confidence and not so much ability to back it up.
-So why is confidence so important and why write a blog about a topic that arguably belongs in a psychology journal or self-help book.
+Confidence does not necessarily imply intelligence or ability; There are plenty of people out there who have plenty of confidence and not so much ability.
+So why is confidence so important and why write a blog about it?

-There is a good reason - Confidence is one of the most important ingredients for success.
+There is a very good reason – Confidence is essential to achieving success in all aspects of life.

 From a business perspective, a confident employee is more likely to be happy, and a happy employee is more likely to be productive.
 While research says confidence and happiness don’t always go hand in hand, there is certainly a strong correlation.

-To combat this, good managers will strive to create workplace culture that encourages the sharing of ideas, allows for autonomy, is accepting of mistakes and rewards accomplishments and effort.
+Good managers will always strive to create a culture that encourages employees to share their ideas, allows for autonomy, is accepting of mistakes (within reason), and rewards accomplishments and effort.

-The same applies to education and training – a confident student is more likely to be a motivated learner, which ultimately leads to better educational outcomes.
+The same formular applies to education and training – a confident student is more likely to be a motivated learner, which ultimately leads to better educational outcomes.
 Learners need to feel safe, encouraged and supported.
-Above all, they need to feel good about their achievements, and not see failure as all encompassing.
+Above all, they need to feel good about their achievements.

 Ways to Enhance Confidence Through Courseware Design

-While your efforts may not change a person’s general wellbeing or outlook on life, there are a few ways to enhance confidence in the context of a single training package.
+While your efforts may not change a person’s general wellbeing or outlook on life, there are a few ways to enhance confidence one course at a time.
 Below are some examples:

 Get to know your students

 At a minimum, be aware of general demographics such as age, culture, language, experience, education, and aptitude.
-This knowledge will help guide everything from language, technology, level of difficulty, and course structure.
-For smaller classes where there is face to face contact, you could go one step further and create a pre-course questionnaire.
-The answers can reveal a lot about a student’s state of mind and attitude to learning.
-It can also help tailor activities and teaching methods to suit the audience.
+This knowledge is fundamental for determining delivery method, structure, level of difficulty, language, use of media and technology.
+In some cases, it might be a good idea to include a pre-course questionnaire.
+The answers can reveal a lot about a student’s state of mind and attitude to learning, as well as providing insight of any special needs.

 Make the content achievable

-Increasing the level of difficulty is an age-old teaching method which is every effective.
-Be mindful to keep the progression consistent.
-Any sudden jumps can leave the learner feeling bewildered and confused.
-Break difficult problems into smaller steps.
-Introduce one step at a time and make good use of repetition.
+Increasing the level of difficulty is an age-old teaching method which is very effective.
+Be mindful to keep the progression consistent and predictable.
+A sudden jump in difficulty can leave the learner feeling bewildered and confused.
+Break complex problems into smaller steps, Introduce one step at a time and make good use of repetition.

 Keep it simple

 If it’s not an English course, keep sentences short and easy to read.
 Avoid trick questions, (often an issue with multiple choice) and avoid changing the layout.
-Consistency and repetition are reassuring, particularly when the subject matter is unfamiliar.
+Consistency is reassuring, particularly when the subject matter is unfamiliar.

 Avoid a focus on assessment and grading

 A lot of people are apprehensive when the word ‘test’ or ‘assessment’ is used.
-If grading is required, practice tests are a great way to build confidence.
+If grading is required, practice tests or quizzes are a great way to build confidence.
 Break larger assessment into smaller chunks or sections and provide a score for each one.
 This allows students to take a break and recalibrate in preparation for the next round.
-It also means they do not have to wait until the end to find out where they are going wrong.
+It also means they do not have to wait long to find out where they are going wrong.

 Feedback